 The experienced lawyers at New York Family Law Group may be able to help you protect your children.
 Call us to discuss your child’s future today at Contact (718) 293-1542.
 We may be able to help.

 In a guardianship hearing, the court will determine if it’s in the child’s “best interests” to allow them to become their guardian.

-At New York Family Law Group, Martin Mohr and Ethan Steward have years of experience with guardianship cases, and have helped relatives and family friends obtain guardianship even in difficult, contested situations.
-If you wish to become the guardian of an adolescent, contact us now for a case review and consultation, and see how we can assist you throughout the process.
+At New York Family Law Group, Martin Mohr and Ethan Steward have years of experience with guardianship cases and have helped relatives and family friends obtain guardianship even in difficult, contested situations.

 Insights, News & Tips